grantmcwilliams/PlexForBoxee/README.md

 plexforboxee - A Plex Client for Boxee
 ================================
 Originally created by xmcnuggetx

-Made available on GitHub by Grant McWilliams - thanks!
+Currently being maintainged by Grant McWilliams

 ---

-The code is currently quite buggy - but the core functionality works.
+The code is currently buggy - but the core functionality works.
+As of February 23, 2014 the app is installable from the plexforboxee custom app repository.

-The only option is a manual install at present as the app is in development.
-Once the app is in better shape it will be posted to a boxee app repository.
+TODO
+* Fix file numbering bug
+* Fix exit from video bug that crashes the app
+* Add auto discover of Plex Media Servers
+* Fix bugs in photo and music playing areas

 Manual Install Instructions
 ---------------------------